Gender neutrality in languages with gendered third-person pronouns: Issues concerning gender and pronoun usage

 As early as 1795, dissatisfaction with the convention of the collective masculine led to calls for gender-neutral pronouns, and attempts to invent pronouns for this purpose date back to at least 1850, although the use of singular they as a natural gender-neutral pronoun in English has persisted since the 14th century.

 Gender-neutral pronouns in modern standard English

 The English language has gender-specific personal pronouns in the third-person singular.
 The masculine pronoun is he (with the related forms him, his and himself); the feminine is she (with the related forms her, hers and herself); the neuter is it (with the related forms its and itself).
-The third-person plural they (and its related forms them, their, themselves) are gender-neutral and can also be used to refer singular, personal antecedents, as in (7).
+The third-person plural they (and its related forms them, their, themselves) are gender-neutral and can also be used to refer to singular, personal antecedents, as in (7).